 We followed a 3D formula – Device, Data, and Discipline.
 Every mobiliser was told to check certain parameters using a checklist.

 At Tata STRIVE, we use Google Map for the mobiliser.
 We collected pin codes of all potential candidates, who are interested in our programme, who joined our programme, who have dropped out of the programme.
 We have colour-coded them for each district.
 This guides the mobiliser to select which community they need to focus on, where the conversion is more or poor, where word of mouth could work.

 After the pandemic, we have started collecting information through Google Form.
 Mobilisers create the form and circulate it among the youth.
 This was proved to be effective.

 We also share a strategy document on Google Drive.
 This is accessible to everyone in the organisation.
 It has all the information required related to the 50 km area around the centre.
 This is how we do knowledge management.

 We also conduct Mobiliser Mela.
-During this, mobilisers would meet and discuss few key aspects.
-We acknowledge few good practices.
+During this, mobilisers would meet and discuss a few key aspects.
+We acknowledge a few good practices.
 We give tools and techniques.
-This gives them a direction and a sense of accomplishment.
+This gives them direction and a sense of accomplishment.